Recognition and Dutch citizenship

 What is it?

-The father can acknowledge a child if he is not married or in a registered partnership with the mother.
+The father can acknowledge paternity if he is not married to or in a registered partnership with the mother.
 Does the mother have a female partner?
-Then this partner can acknowledge the child if she is not married or in a registered partnership with the mother.
-This is also possible if the child's biological father is a known sperm donor.
-The biological mother must give her consent for the recognition.
-If the biological mother is not Dutch and the father or female partner is, the recognition may have consequences for the child's nationality:
+In that case, this partner can acknowledge paternity if she is not married to or in a registered partnership with the mother.
+This is also possible if the child’s biological father is a known sperm donor.
+The biological mother must give her consent for the acknowledgment.
+If the biological mother is not a Dutch citizen but the father or female partner is, the acknowledgment may have consequences for the child’s nationality:

-- Will you recognize the child before he or she turns seven?
-The child will automatically receive Dutch nationality.
+- Do you recognize the child before he or she turns seven?
+The child will automatically receive Dutch citizenship.

-- Are you recognizing the child after the age of seven?
-You must prove your biological parenthood within one year.
-You can provide this proof with a DNA test.
-Do you not have DNA proof?
-And do you still want the child to obtain Dutch nationality?
-Then you can register the child for the option procedure.
+- Are you acknowledging paternity after the child turns seven?
+You must prove your biological paternity within one year.
+You must provide this proof through a DNA test.
+If you do not have DNA proof but still want the child to obtain Dutch citizenship, you can apply for the option procedure.
 You must have raised the child for at least 3 years.
-The DNA test must be carried out by a laboratory that meets the legal requirements.
-Please note that you must have this done within 1 year of the recognition.
+The DNA test must be performed by a laboratory that meets the legal requirements.
+Please note that this must be done within 1 year of the acknowledgment.

 What should I do?

-You make an appointment by telephone with the back office of the Customer Contact Center in the town hall.
+You can make an appointment by phone with the back office of the Customer Contact Center at City Hall.

 You must bring: